coste-v/kubernetes_infra_tutorial/Part2.md

 kubectl apply -f kubernetes_files/part2/7_persistent_volume.yml
 ```

-Last but not least, we now have to make sure that our redis-server pod is using the **volume claim** (not the volume directly remember ?).
+Last but not least, we now have to make sure that our redis-server Pod is using the **Volume Claim** (not the Volume directly remember ?).

-Here is a modified version of our redis-server pod :
+Here is a modified version of our redis-server Pod :

 ```yml
 # kubernetes_files/part2/8_pod_redis_with_volume.yml